controlm/automation-api-community-solutions/helix-control-m/2-external-monitoring-tools-examples/alerts-to-bhom/README.md

 ## Description

-This Linux (bash) script sends BMC Helix Control-M alerts to BMC Helix Operations Management.
+This Linux (bash) script sends BMC Helix Control-M alerts as events to BMC Helix Operations Management.

-It parses the alert data coming from BMC Helix Control-M (HCTM) into JSON format, and then sends it to BMC Helix Operations Management (BHOM) using its event ingestion API.
-The JSON data is structured according to a provided event class which has to be previously created in BHOM.
+It parses the alert data coming from Helix Control-M (HCTM) into JSON format, and then sends it to Helix Operations Management (BHOM) using its event ingestion API.
+The JSON data is mapped according to an event class which has to be previously created in BHOM.